poukidex/server-app/README.md

-# Poukidex
+# Pookiedex

-I need some pookiedex to remember what I saw
+I need some pookiedex to remember what I saw.